 Thanks to a grant from the Hawaii Dept. of Labor and Industrial Relations (DLIR), PISCES’ latest cohort of full-time interns completed 10 weeks of Applied Research projects this summer that culminated in a final public presentation to a crowd of lawmakers, industry representatives, educators and members of the community on Friday, Aug.
 11.

-The presentation, held at a conference room at Big Island Workforce Connection in Hilo, highlighted PISCES’ ongoing planetary exploration research and the accomplishments of interns Kyla Defore, Aaron Roth, Andrew Hasegawa, Jack Andersen and Lily Leyva.
+The presentation, held at a conference room at Big Island Workforce Connection in Hilo, highlighted PISCES’ ongoing planetary exploration research and the accomplishments of interns Kyla Edison, Aaron Roth, Andrew Hasegawa, Jack Andersen and Lily Leyva.

-As a returning third year intern, Kyla mentored Lily in the fundamentals of planetary geology, resulting in a successful field site survey using the Helelani Planetary rover.
+As a returning third year intern, Kyla mentored Lily in the fundamentals of planetary geology, resulting in a successful field site survey using the Helelani planetary rover.
 Both Kyla and Lily, led by PISCES Ops.
 Manager Christian Andersen, explained their research in basalt sintering and casting to make construction-grade materials using only heat and volcanic dust.
 The technology has potential applications for use in Hawaii and in space.